Colne: Colne Grammar School

 Colne Grammar School was a focus for education from the Middle Ages and had John Tillotson an Archbishop of Canterbury (1691–1694) amongst its alumni.
 Construction of the 'new school' on Barrowford Road was completed 1941.
 It finally closed in the late 20th century when Nelson and Colne College, which then occupied the building, consolidated its operations on a site in nearby Barrowford.
-The impressive red brick building, was converted to apartments in 2009 and now forms the centrepiece of an executive housing development known as The Locks.
+The red brick building, was converted to apartments in 2009 and now forms the centrepiece of an executive housing development known as The Locks.

 Pre-schools

 There are several pre-schools in the area which are spread across the town.

 Primary schools

 There are several primary schools in the Colne area, one of which is a Catholic school.
 The schools in the town are: